 Want to log your runs to actually improve your training (and not just your Strava follower count)?
-Running logs might remind you of your high school cross-country glory days when you’d whip out your binder and write down your mile splits after a long, hot run in the summer sun.
+Simple running training logs might remind you of your high school cross-country glory days when you’d whip out your binder and write down your mile splits after a long, hot run in the summer sun.

 Good times.